scverse/cookiecutter-scverse/README.md

 Further instructions on using this template can be found in the contributing guide included in the project.

+### Committment

+We expect developers of ecosystem packages to

+-   write unit tests
+-   provide documentation, including tutorials where applicable
+-   support users through github and the [scverse discourse][]

 <!-- links -->

 [flit]: https://flit.pypa.io/en/latest/